 Installing the eSIM takes about 1 minute, and it's best to do it with Wi-Fi before you leave, so you land in Luxembourg with your connection ready:

-- Purchase the eSIM for Luxembourg and you will receive a QR code by email.
+- Purchase the eSIM for Luxembourg and you'll receive a QR code by email.

 - In your phone's mobile data settings, choose to add an eSIM.

-- Scan the QR code and install the profile by following the steps.
+- Scan the QR and install the profile by following the steps.

 Traveling through the Greater Region

-Luxembourg is in the heart of the so-called Greater Region, a crossroads where in half an hour by car you can cross into France, Belgium, or Germany.
-It's common to cross borders almost without realizing it, and there, an eSIM that covers several countries saves you from changing plans every time.
+Luxembourg is at the heart of the so-called Greater Region, a crossroads where in half an hour by car you can cross into France, Belgium, or Germany almost without realizing it: no visible border control or lane change to announce it.
+Many residents and cross-border workers cross daily, and their mobile phones jump from a Luxembourgish antenna to a French or German one without warning.

-If your route includes neighboring cities like Metz, Trier, or the Belgian Ardennes, the most convenient option is a regional European eSIM that covers all destinations.
-This way, you don't have to worry about whether your phone jumps to a French or German antenna: you always pay the same.
-You can compare the coverage of the eSIM for Belgium or the eSIM for France if you plan to spend actual time in those countries.
+If your route includes neighboring cities like Metz, Trier, or the Belgian Ardennes, the most convenient option is a regional European eSIM that covers all destinations on your itinerary.
+This way, you don't have to worry about which country's antenna is providing your coverage at any given moment: you always pay the same amount, and the plan remains active, including border crossings.
+For this type of multi-country route, you have the eSIM for Europe, designed precisely for moving through several countries with a single plan.

 eSIM for business trips

-Luxembourg is home to banks, funds, European institutions, and corporate headquarters, so a good portion of visitors come for work.
-For this profile, an eSIM organizes the digital life of the trip: you use the eSIM as a dedicated data line and leave your personal SIM for calls and bank verifications, without mixing consumption or surprises on your company bill.
+Luxembourg is a hub for banks, funds, European institutions, and corporate headquarters, so a good portion of visitors come for work.
+For this profile, an eSIM organizes the digital life of the trip: you use the eSIM as a dedicated data line and keep your personal SIM for calls and bank verifications, without mixing consumption or getting surprises on your company bill.

-The data connection here is so good that you can use your phone as a mobile office without hesitation: video calls from the hotel, sharing the connection with your laptop at a Kirchberg café, or presenting to a client with data from your plan.
-Being a compact country, you can move between meetings in minutes, and arriving with the eSIM ready avoids wasting time on the first day looking for coverage.
-If you travel frequently in Europe, a regional eSIM that covers several countries saves you from buying a plan for each destination; in the eSIM for business guide, we tell you how to get the most out of it.
+The data connection here is so good that you can comfortably use your mobile as a mobile office: video calls from the hotel, sharing your connection with your laptop in a Kirchberg cafe, or presenting to a client with your plan's data.
+As it's a compact country, you can move between meetings in minutes, and arriving with a ready eSIM avoids wasting time on the first day searching for coverage.
+If you also connect to airport Wi-Fi or shared meeting room Wi-Fi, it's wise to be careful about what data travels through that network: in eSIM, VPN, and privacy on a trip, we review how to protect your connection when working outside the office.

 Frequently asked questions

-Yes, in several cases: if you are coming from outside the European Union, if your Spanish plan has a small data roaming allowance, or if you prefer a dedicated data line for your trip without touching your main plan.
-For many business travelers, it's the most organized option.
+Yes, in several cases: if you are coming from outside the European Union, if your Spanish plan has a low data allowance for roaming, if you are staying for a long period, or if you prefer a dedicated data line for your trip without touching your main plan.
+For many business travelers, it is the most organized option.

 Is there good coverage in Luxembourg City?

 Excellent.
-The capital and main towns have very high-quality 4G and 5G, with one of the best infrastructures in Europe.
-Only in some wooded sections of the northern Ardennes is the signal a bit weaker, without affecting usual use.
+The capital and major towns have very high-quality 4G and 5G, with one of the best infrastructures in Europe.
+Only in some wooded sections of the northern Ardennes is the signal slightly weaker, without affecting usual use.

 Can I use the same eSIM in France or Germany?

 Only if the plan includes them.
-As Luxembourg is in the heart of the Greater Region and it's easy to cross borders, many travelers choose a regional European eSIM that covers several countries.
-This way, you pay the same even if your phone jumps to a French or German antenna.
+As Luxembourg is in the heart of the Greater Region and it's easy to cross borders without realizing it, many travelers choose a regional European eSIM that covers several countries.
+This way, you pay the same even if your phone connects to a French or German antenna.

 How much does an eSIM for Luxembourg cost?

-It depends on the GB and the days.
-Plans start from very affordable prices and are a convenient alternative to roaming, especially if your plan has data caps or if you prefer to separate your travel expenses from your monthly bill.
+The cost varies depending on the GB and days you choose; check the current price on the product page.
+It's a convenient alternative to roaming, especially if your plan has data caps or if you prefer to separate your travel expenses from your monthly bill.

 Does the eSIM include a phone number?

 Data eSIMs do not come with a local number, but you can make calls over the internet with WhatsApp, Telegram, or other apps using the plan's data.
-It is common to leave your Spanish number on your main SIM for calls and bank SMS.
+The usual practice is to keep your Spanish number on your main SIM for calls and bank SMS.

 Conclusion

-Luxembourg combines institutional importance, a picturesque old town, and first-class connectivity.
-Although European roaming works, an eSIM for Luxembourg gives you organized data if you are coming from outside the EU, want to save your allowance, or move around the Greater Region without changing your plan.
+Luxembourg combines institutional importance, a picturesque old town, and top-tier connectivity.
+While European roaming works by default, a Luxembourg eSIM provides organized data if you're coming from outside the EU, want to save your data allowance, are staying for a while, or are traveling through the Greater Region without changing your plan at each border.
 Install it before you leave and arrive with everything sorted.
+PuraSIM has over 200 destinations in its catalog and 24/7 support in all languages via email and WhatsApp, so if your route changes on the fly, help is at hand.